peerigon/svg-spinners/README.md

 Starts the animation.
 Valid options are:

 - `fill` (default `false`)<br>
 Whether the arc should be filled with color or not.
-This options does **not** apply the necessary styles.
+This option does **not** apply the necessary styles.
 It just modifies the drawing commands so the shape can be filled with the css `fill`-property.

 - `speed` (default `1`)<br>
 In turns per seconds.